orangecms/arm-cpu/README.md

 Basic Minicom usage: `minicom -D /dev/ttyUSB0`

 Remember to unset flow control:
-Press Ctrl + A, select "Serial port setup", press F, ESC, ESC, ESC.
+Press Ctrl + A, then O, select "Serial port setup", press F, ESC, ESC.

 To log to a file, press Ctrl + L and enter the desired name.